broadinstitute/2020_scWorkshop/README.md

   - -it: flag to run the container interactively
     - this will keep all session output displaying on the terminal
     - to stop container go to terminal and press Crtl+c
+  - -v $PWD:/home/rstudio: map the present directory to the rstudio home directory
   - -e PASSWORD=train: password assignment you will need to access rstudio when you login
   - -p 9001:8787: flag to assign port mapping.
     - rstudio runs on port 8787 inside the container
-    - you will access rstudio by going to port 9000 on your computer (localhost:9001 in your browser)
+    - you will access rstudio by going to port 9001 on your computer (localhost:9001 in your browser)
     - 9001 can be any port you would like.
 We will change this up for each student in the class
-  - kdgosik/2020scworkshop: the image to run.
-It will be the image into a container if not already built on your computer
+  - kdgosik/2020scworkshop: the image to run to make the container if not already built on your computer
     - [image link](https://hub.docker.com/r/kdgosik/2020scworkshop)